-The pivoting boom head can be adjusted to five angle positions, four of which are used when there is no boom extension attached and two when a boom extension is attached.
+The optional pivoting boom head, can be adjusted to four angle positions, two of which are used when there is no boom extension attached and two when a boom extension is attached.

 There are limitations to the boom elevation when the boom head is pivoted.
-Refer to Figure 5-1, Pivot Hole Pattern decal (also attached to boom nose) for these limitations.
+Refer to Figure 5-1, Pivot Hole Pattern decal (also attached to boom head) for these limitations.